Which Fuji pancake lens should I choose?

 |

-The 7 Artisans 10mm f/3.5 is a compact and highly affordable ultra wide-angle lens (under €100), designed for Sony APS-C cameras.
-With a full-frame equivalent focal length of 15 mm, it’s a great match for photographers interested in landscapes, architecture, or vlogging.
-Despite its simple design (manual focus, no electronic contacts), it delivers excellent center sharpness at f/5.6, very low distortion, an ultra-compact size (125g for 34 mm), and decent build quality.
-However, it’s worth noting that sharpness is significantly weaker in the corners, which remain average even when stopping down.
+The 7Artisans 10mm f/3.5 X is a compact and highly affordable ultra-wide-angle lens for Fujifilm X-mount APS-C cameras.
+With a full-frame equivalent focal length of 15mm, it is a good match for photographers interested in landscapes, architecture, or vlogging.
+Despite its simple design, with manual focus and no electronic contacts, it delivers good center sharpness, very low distortion, an ultra-compact format, and decent build quality.
+However, corner sharpness remains weaker, even when stopping down.

 | Fujifilm X pancake lenses with manual focus | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||